ritarodrigues08/python/README.md

  Each project has a folder with a README file containing further details about it.

  ## Projects 🗂️
-- hostel.py | Management software for a hostel
+ - Management software for a hostel | folder "hostel"